G. Wood, Son & Co.: Interests

 He was for many years been a generous supporter and trustee of the Kent Town Methodist Church.
 Around 1913 that church founded a new Methodist church at Rose Park, and Gartrell paid for the pipe organ and contributed generously to its building, which was named the Gartrell Memorial Church in his honour after it was built in 1915 to a design by Adelaide architect Herbert Jory.
 He was accorded a gracious eulogy by Rev. Brian Wibberley.
 The church was state heritage-listed in November 1989.

-He was a supporter of Minda Home, the Royal Institution for the Blind, the Children's Hospital, the Adelaide Benevolent and Strangers' Friend Society.
+He was a supporter of Minda Home, the Royal Institution for the Blind, and the Children's Hospital.

 He was an active member of the Adelaide Chamber of Commerce, and its president in 1900–1901 and 1905–1908.
-He was treasurer of the Methodist Ladies' College, a member of the committee of Prince Alfred College vice-president of the Royal Institution for the Blind, and president of the Adelaide Benevolent and Strangers' Friend Society.
+He was treasurer of the Methodist Ladies' College, a member of the committee of Prince Alfred College vice-president of the Royal Institution for the Blind, and supporter and president of the Adelaide Benevolent and Strangers' Friend Society.

 He took an active interest in the Memorial Hospital.